DTJF/libpruio/src/doc/_6_messages.md

 ## setValue {#SubSecErrTimSetValue}

-\Item{"pin has no TIMER capability"} The specified ball number has no TIMER capability. -> Make sure that parameter *Ball* is on of the TIMER pins listed in section \ref SubSecTimer.
+\Item{"pin has no TIMER capability"} The specified ball number has no TIMER capability. -> Make sure that parameter *Ball* is one of the TIMER pins listed in section \ref SubSecTimer.

 \Item{"TIMER subsystem not enabled"} Setting a TIMER output is required, but the related TIMERSS subsystem isn't enabled. -> Set